MoralisWeb3/docs/docs/04-guides/solana-nft-minter.md

 // Complete code can be found in `pages/api/upload.ts`

 export default async function handler(req: NextApiRequest, res: NextApiResponse) {
-// Creating a new connetion the backend const connection = new Connection(clusterApiUrl("devnet"));
+// Creating a new connection the backend const connection = new Connection(clusterApiUrl("devnet"));
 const metaplex = new Metaplex(connection);